russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Learning Goals.md

 ## 3

-I understand data types (including simple types and collection types) and know when to use them as variables or constants in my programs.
+I understand operators and data types (including simple types and collection types) and know when to use a variable or constant in my programs.
 <small>Ontario: [[Ontario Curriculum#A1.|A1]] / AP CSP: [[College Board Curriculum#e3|3]]</small>

 ## 4